frc868/flick/README.md

 This is a fork of [Vinny](https://github.com/k2l8m11n2/vinny) for the private TechHOUNDS Discord server, with various unnecessary features cut and selfroles reworked for TechHOUNDS's "division" system.

+# How to add this bot to your server

+You can't.

 # Installation

 1. Do `yarn install` to install dependencies